MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: The MoBiQuant Framework

 where $\mathcal{R}(\cdot)$ is a learnable 2-layer MLP with the router parameters $\mathbf{\Theta}_r$, and each element of the score matrix $\mathbf{S}_{i,j}$ represents the confidence that the $i$-th token will require the $j$-th slice.

-Two key challenges exist when training the router in Eq.~(\ref{eq:router}): \paragraph{Challenge 1: Learning binary routing decisions.} Existing MoE routing methods typically force each token to select exactly the top-$k$ experts based on scores \citep{dai2024deepseekmoe}, which contradicts our elastic inference motivation.
-Another approach is to adopt a threshold-based routing strategy.
+Two key challenges exist when training the router in Eq.~(\ref{eq:router}): \paragraph{Challenge 1: Learning binary routing decisions.} To determine whether a token $i$ should be routed to the $j$-th slice, one simple approach is to adopt a threshold-based routing strategy.
 However, fixed thresholds cannot adapt to a varying score distribution during the training stage.
-Therefore, our MoBiRoute learns a decision boundary implicitly using a differentiable gating function $\mathcal{G}(\cdot)$.
+Therefore, our \texttt{MoBiRoute} learns a decision boundary implicitly using a differentiable gating function $\mathcal{G}(\cdot)$.
 When training is complete, $\mathcal{G}(\mathbf{S})$ acts as a learned binary mask applied to tokens.
 We formulate the proposed gating function as

-where $\sigma$ is the conventional sigmoid, $\mathbf{S}$ is the score matrix from Eq.~(\ref{eq:router}), and $\tau$ is the temperature defined by the current training step $t$ and the total number of steps $L$.
+where $\sigma$ is the conventional sigmoid, and $\tau$ is the temperature defined by the current training step $t$ and the total number of steps $L$.

 At the final step, the temperature $\tau(L)=\infty$, effectively converting the continuous gating function into a binary mask $\mathcal{G}(\mathbf{S}) = \mathbb{I}\left(\mathbf{S} > 0\right)$.
 The change in scores and the gating function during training are illustrated in Fig.~\ref{fig:mobiquant}(c).
+Using the learned mask, the input token $\mathbf{X}_i$ is routed through the selected slices, and the corresponding outputs are aggregated to produce the output token $\hat{\mathbf{Y}}_i$ as